 I decided to start doing a bit of cardio to try and get my endurance back.
 I never really enjoyed cardio, though, because it doesn't give the same instant results that weight lifting does.
 Plus, it can be extremely boring to run in place for 20 minutes unless you have a television or something.

 Even still, it's becoming necessary for me, and I do recommend it to everyone--especially gainers.
 All you really need to do is keep your heart rate up for 20 or so minutes maybe three times a week; not much of an investment.
 Exercise isn't something for gainers to avoid, it isn't going to make you lose weight.
+As any legitimate personal trainer will tell you, weight loss is 90% diet.
+Doing exercise won't make you thin on its own.
+My usual 20 minutes of cardio only burns about 200 or so calories (or, say, one doughnut), and weight lifting is even less intensive.

 Running on the treadmill is out, though.
 My only attempt at it left my legs feeling over-strained because of my weight and the heavy impacts to my calf bones--and the machine didn't like it so much either.
 Fearing that I might break something, I came to love the cycling and the elliptical machines.
 They're no-impact and great options for just keeping your heartrate up-- or if you're also interested in toning your glutes, as I must admit I'm becoming a bit obsessed with.